webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 ---
-title: smarter svg graphics
+title: SVG graphic effects
+notes:
+  - 'Fix multiple broken links'
+readiness: 'In Progress'
+summary: 'This guide shows you how to embed images within SVG and apply various graphics effects such as gradients, patterns, clipping paths, and masks.'
 tags:
   - Tutorials
   - SVG
-readiness: 'In Progress'
-notes:
-  - 'Fix multiple broken links'
-summary: 'This guide shows you how to embed images within SVG and apply various graphics effects such as gradients, patterns, clipping paths, and masks.'
-uri: 'svg/tutorials/smarter svg graphics'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: